Galileo Financial raises $77 million for its fintech services that were 19 years in the making – TechCrunch

 “Through the API what they’re doing is creating and managing accounts, authorizing merchant transactions, monitoring fraud, initiating disputes and chargebacks, being able to configure products and a wide variety of product,” said Wilkes.
 “We support [direct deposit accounts] and we do credit products… all of these capabilities are capabilities that fit on our platform.”

-Wilkes wouldn’t talk about the company’s valuation except to say that it’s worth “a substantial amount”.
+Wilkes wouldn’t talk about the company’s valuation except to say that it’s worth “a substantial amount.”

-What he will talk about is how Galileo will use the money it’s raised.
+What he will talk about is how Galileo will use the money it has raised.
 The Salt Lake City-based startup is planning to greatly expand its geographical reach beyond North America.
 It’s “actively pursuing opportunities in Brazil and Colombia and Argentina,” according to Wilkes.
 In fact, the company plans to open an office in Mexico City in the coming months to service new Latin American business.

-Meanwhile it already has something of a stranglehold on the market in the United Kingdom.
-“The top five largest fintechs in the UK are all clients today,” Wilkes said.
+Meanwhile, it already has something of a stranglehold on the market in the United Kingdom.
+“The top five largest fintechs in the U.K. are all clients today,” Wilkes said.

 Unlike other companies in the market that take a fixed percentage of transactions, Galileo charges a variable amount of a few cents for every transaction that it processes to connect a startup with its banking back end.